-AP MAC Address: Enter the MAC address of the AP on your network
+AP MAC Address: Enter the MAC addresses of the root AP of this WDS network.
+If left empty, then this device is the root AP.

 Site Survey: Click on the Scan button to search for available wireless networks, then click on the available network that you want to connect with.